-Wouldn’t it be amazing if there was one teaching resource packed full of engaging articles in a range of text types?
-What’s more, would it be amazing if the content were curriculum aligned, written specifically for Grade 6, and FREE?
+Wouldn’t it be amazing if there were one teaching resource packed full of engaging articles in a range of text types?
+What’s more, wouldn’t it be amazing if the content were curriculum aligned, written specifically for Year 6?

 This dream is now a reality.
-In our FREE Grade 6 Magazine – What’s Buzzing?
+In our Year 6 Magazine – What’s Buzzing?
 (First Edition), you will find ten different text types.
-Stay with me to learn more about our new and unique Grade 6 Magazine – What’s Buzzing?
+Stay with me to learn more about our new and unique Year 6 Magazine – What’s Buzzing?
 (First Edition).

 Why Expose Students to Different Text Types?